numfocus/getting-started-with-open-source/README.md

 Source projects.

 ### [Compilation of Open Source Resources](./compilation_of_open_source_resources.md)
-This file includes a collection of external resources (links) that elaborate on how to contribute to open source projects effectively as a newbie.
+This file includes a collection of external resources (links) that elaborate on how to contribute to Open Source projects effectively as a newbie.

 ### [Why contribute to Open Source?](./what_is_open_source_and_why_contribute.md)
 Wondering why you contribute to Open Source?
 Here are a few good reasons it can benefit both you and the world!